-The 2008 zinc levels in MW-T-01-07 and MW-T-01-09 showed an increase compared to historic years.
-This is likely due to the heavy construction and disturbance in the immediate area surrounding the wells.
-The zinc concentrations decreased in these two wells in 2009 and in 2010.
-Zinc levels since 2011 are similar to 2008 levels.
+Lead and zinc levels in MW-T-01-07 and MW-T-01-09 have fluctuated widely since 2006.
 Fluctuations in metal concentrations appear to be independent of major ion concentrations and may reflect changes in carbonate speciation and sorption/desorption mechanisms resulting from covering the quarry floor with a liner.
 During the construction activities at Pit 5, MW-T-01-08 was compromised and is no longer sampled.